pursuit-curriculum/unit-dsa/control-flow/lesson-notes/README.md

 ## Bonus Function Syntax Variations Reference

-JavaScript made some major updates in 2016 to its code base.
-Since 2016, small updates are being made annually.
+JavaScript made some significant updates in 2016 to its code base.
+Since 2016, minor updates have been made annually.

-One thing that has happened is that there are many variations on the syntax of functions.
+One thing that has happened is that there are many variations in the syntax of functions.

 If you need a review, check it out here: